Shockp/Backend-Projects/weather-api-wrapper-service/TO-DO.md

 - Domain model classes with full validation and documentation ✅
 - Domain services with comprehensive business logic ✅
 - Application layer ports with clear contracts ✅
+- Application layer use cases with security validation and error handling ✅
+- Custom exceptions for all operations ✅
 - Proper use of @link and @code tags in JavaDoc ✅
 - Immutable objects with thread safety ✅
 - Comprehensive error handling and validation ✅